atomicwhale/obol-guides/charon_local-native.md

 This guide is for people who want to run Charon on an existing machine with local execution/consensus clients (EC/CC) running as system service (systemd). e.g. You have followed one of these guides (Somer Esat Guides / CoinCashew Guides / EthPilar) when setting up your node.

-*This guide has been tested on Debian 12 and should work on all Debian-basd (Debian/Ubuntu etc.) system.*
+*This guide has been tested on CDVN v1.10.3 and Debian 12 and should work on all Debian-basd (Debian/Ubuntu etc.) system.*
 *The term Beacon node (BN) and Consensus client (CC) are used interchangably in this guide.*